600 free credits after installing the plugin on your WordPress site. No credit card required.

 Install the plugin.
 Create your WPVoicer account inside the plugin.

 Download WPVoicer, install it on your own WordPress site, and follow the guided onboarding wizard inside the plugin.
-It helps even non-technical users create their WPVoicer account, connect the site, and generate audio from one real post with the free minutes.
+It helps even non-technical users create their WPVoicer account, connect the site, and generate audio from one real post with the free credits.

 1